August 29, 2025

 After understanding the characteristics of cotton-sucking pests and their effects on the cotton crop, let us learn different ways to eliminate them.

-To understand the pros and cons better, it is essential to know how pesticides affect crops and farmers and how to protect them from pests.
+To better understand the pros and cons, it is essential to know how pesticides affect crops and farmers, as well as how to protect them from pests.

 Pesticides and Crop Protection

-With many pests and weeds attracted to cotton, it is essential to protect the crop from getting damaged.
-Pesticides are the main form of crop protection that is consumed worldwide.
+With many pests and weeds attracted to cotton, it is essential to protect the crop from damage.

 While they control pests and safeguard yields, we must also consider the negative consequences that are present.